graphql-hive/graphql-conf-2025-gateway-workshop/SLIDES.md

 - ✍️ Editor: Can create and delete posts

 <!--
-- For our demo today, we needed to choose a domain that would showcase all these features effectively,
+- For our demo today, we needed to choose a domain that would showcase all these features effectively
-- a simple domain that everyone understands,
+- We chose a simple blog platform that everyone understands
-- TODO: explain more about the services and relations -->
+- We'll have two services: one for users with profiles and authentication, and one for posts with real-time features
+- The users service will demonstrate field-level security with email addresses behind authentication
+- The posts service will show off role-based authorization and real-time notifications
+- This domain perfectly demonstrates federation, security, and scalability features -->

 ---